giahenville/Etch-a-Sketch/README.md

 # Etch-a-Sketch
 This is my version of the Etch-a-Sketch project for The Odin Project.
-I hope you enjoy!
+Try it [here](https://giahenville.github.io/Etch-a-Sketch/) I hope you enjoy!

 ## Description:
 The user can draw on a canvas in the browser by moving their mouse over the grid.
 This is currently only implemented through the web browser.